 \textbf{Generative Modeling} is largely catalyzed by the advent of latent diffusion models \citep{rombach2022high}.
 Building on this success, the frontier rapidly expanded into the temporal domain, leading to a surge of powerful text-to-video (T2V) models \citep{liu2024sora, wan2025wan, gao2025seedance}.
-Architectures like Sora have demonstrated a remarkable ability to generate complex, dynamic scenes by scaling up transformer-based models \citep{peebles2023scalable}, proving that these models implicitly learn profound priors about object permanence, motion physics, and the compositional structure of our world.
-Beyond diffusion models which are predicated on a fixed path to Gaussian noise, Flow Matching \citep{lipman2022flow, liu2022flow} offers a significant theoretical advancement: it learns a velocity field to transport samples along a deterministic ODE path between any two arbitrary distributions.
-This generalization has been leveraged by pioneering works like DepthFM \citep{gui2025depthfm}, which reformulate tasks like depth estimation as a direct transformation between visual modalities.
-However, these methods only solve a visual-to-visual translation problem, leaving them unable to address tasks driven by language.
+Recent works have begun to leverage these models for RVOS.
+A notable approach (e.g., VD-IT \citep{zhu2024exploring}, HCD \citep{zhang2025temporal}) utilizes T2V models as powerful frozen feature extractors for a separate segmentation decoder.
+Concurrent work ReferEverything (REM) \citep{bagchi2025refereverythingsegmentingspeakvideos} also explores video-to-mask generation but relies on direct one-step prediction.
+Our work fundamentally differs: instead of \textbf{extracting features} or \textbf{learning a static mapping}, we repurpose the entire generative process, fine-tuning the core model to \textbf{learn a direct video-to-mask deformation flow}.
+This avoids the bottleneck inherent in a two-stage pipeline.
+Furthermore, unlike conditional generation frameworks like ControlNet\citep{zhang2023adding} that add external guidance to a divergent, noise-to-image process, our method learns a convergent, discriminative transformation from the video source itself.
+Beyond diffusion, Flow Matching \citep{lipman2022flow, liu2022flow} offers a significant theoretical advancement by learning a velocity field to transport samples along a deterministic ODE path.
+This has been leveraged for visual tasks like depth estimation (e.g., DepthFM \citep{gui2025depthfm}), but these methods are typically text-agnostic.
 Our work makes a critical distinction: we introduce the natural language query as the core conditional force that modulates the entire ODE path.
-This elevates the framework from a simple translation to a dynamic, multi-modal reasoning engine.
-It is this specific property that we leverage, proposing to reframe RVOS not as a synthesis task, but as a learned, conditional deformation from the distribution of videos to the distribution of their corresponding masks, instructed by natural language guidance.
+This elevates the framework from a simple translation to a dynamic, multi-modal reasoning engine, reframing RVOS as a learned, conditional deformation.